adaltas/node-csv-docs/src/md/parse/options/info.md

 ## Example

-It is a boolean value which default to `false`.
-When activated, each field is made of the two properties `info` and `record`:
+When the [`info` property is activated](https://github.com/adaltas/node-csv/blob/master/packages/csv-parse/samples/option.info.js) with the value `true`, field is made of the two properties `info` and `record`:

 ```js
 const parse = require('../lib/sync')